mkulke/sequoia/doc/coding-conventions.md

 | Key ID      | keyid        | keyid, id       | keyid        | Key ID        |
 | User ID     | userid       | userid, uid     | userid       | User ID       |

+## Commits

+- The first word should be the name of the crate, followed by colon.
+- The description is indented 2 spaces.
+- In general, follow [A Note About Git Commit Messages].

+## Merge requests

+- During review, there is no need for fixups, you can squash and push force, though some of us prefer fixups and only squash them when the MR is ready to merge.
+- You can merge your own MR when not modifying someone else code, except someone new to the project.

+## Releases

+TBD

 [clearer traits]: https://doc.rust-lang.org/stable/book/ch10-02-traits.html#clearer-trait-bounds-with-where-clauses
 [Rust Style Guide]: https://github.com/rust-dev-tools/fmt-rfcs/blob/master/guide/guide.md
+[A Note About Git Commit Messages]: https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html